Vini3x3/HKU-Website-Scraping/README.md

-# Fix Bug
+# New Development

-The version is created for adopting new changes from Portal Upgrades.
-They are:
+The version is created for two purpose:

-- Portal `logout` function
-- Portal `findWeeklySchedule` function
+1. adding new functions in `HKUSites.py`:

+- Add `findContentByKeywords` function, which is `findCourseByKeywords` + `scrapeCourseContent`
+- Add `findPageView` function, which is `findCourseByKeywords` + `scrapeCourseContentPreview`
-- Add `findWeeklySch` function, which parse the weekly schedule HTML
+- Add `findTable` function, which is work above `findInvoice`, `findReceipt`  and `findAccountActivtiy`

+2. add notification module

+- Auto notify when invoice is not paid
+- Auto notify when lecture is near
+- Auto notify when deadline is near